gsimon75-iot/Tasmota-SYF05-Notes/README.md

 and the broader end connects to the heatsink with a threaded joint, that is also glued together.

-The glue between those threads holds firm, so I couldn't loosen it.
+The glue between those threads holds firm, so at first I couldn't even loosen it.

 There are two (on other models three) small holes just below the heatsink, most probably to prevent air pressure buildup when the